 Outerknown’s Blanket Shirts have racked up a devoted following for their out-of-this-world comfort that rivals, well, a blanket.
 Not only are they soft, but they’re ultra-sustainable, made with organic cotton and nut-based buttons from Fair Trade suppliers.
 Excellence all around.

 These camp-ready shoes look great on or off the trail.
 The Larimer Mid WP is a boot-sneaker hybrid, crafted with all the ruggedness and water-resistance of a boot, but with the cloud-like weight of a sneaker.
 Available in black, tan, or a denim blue.

 For backcountry trekkers and extreme adventurers, you can’t go wrong with a GoPro.
-The new Hero20 is the most powerful GoPro yet, able to shoot 5.3k video with double the frame rate.
+The new Hero11 is the most powerful GoPro yet, able to shoot 5.3k video with double the frame rate on a new, larger image sensor.
 As always, it’s waterproof and ridiculously durable.
-Plus, the new model comes with a stabilization feature, so video stays smooth and steady regardless of where it’s shot.
+Plus, it comes with a stabilization feature, so video stays smooth and steady regardless of where it’s shot.